Jinx Dog Food Review (Dry)

 Since taurine deficiency appears to be more common in pets consuming grain-free diets, we view its presence in this recipe as a positive addition.

-This recipe also includes sodium selenite, a controversial form of the mineral selenium.
+We also note the presence of sodium selenite, a controversial form of the mineral selenium.
 Sodium selenite appears to be nutritionally inferior to the more natural source of selenium found in selenium yeast.

 Nutrient Analysis

-Based on its ingredients alone, Jinx Jr. Puppy Chicken, Brown Rice, and Sweet Potato looks like an above-average dry dog food.
+Based on its ingredients alone, Jinx Atlantic Salmon, Brown Rice and Sweet Potato Recipe looks like an above-average dry dog food.

 And a fat-to-protein ratio of about 51%.